 2. The Bonds are special fund obligations of the University.
-Both principal of and interest on the Bonds are payable solely from General Revenues and the money and investments deposited to a special fund of the University known as the General Revenue Bond Redemption Fund, 2025C created pursuant to the Resolution (the "Bond Fund"), except that a portion of the debt service on the Bonds also is payable from Building Fees and money and investments in the University of Washington Bond Retirement Fund.
+Both principal of and interest on the Bonds are payable solely from General Revenues and the money and investments deposited to a special fund of the University known as the General Revenue Bond Redemption Fund, 2025A created pursuant to the Resolution (the "Bond Fund").
 The University has obligated and bound itself to set aside and pay into the Bond Fund out of General Revenues amounts sufficient to pay the principal of and interest on the Bonds as the same become due.
-The University has also covenanted to establish, maintain and collect Building Fees in such amounts that will provide money sufficient to pay the principal of and interest on the University of Washington Bond Retirement Fund, to set aside and maintain reserves, if any, required to secure the payment of such principal and interest, and to maintain coverage, if any, which may be required over such principal and interest.